 - Financially backed 99.9% uptime SLA

 - Additional product features, including a sandbox environment to test apps and review changes

-This is where our new Enterprise plans come in.
-In addition to the unlimited storage and additional features of Premium, Enterprise customers also get dedicated 24/7 support with 30-minute response times, data residency controls (to help you stay compliant with data residency regulations), and release control.
-Atlassian Access is also automatically included in all Enterprise plans.
+In addition to unlimited storage and the features of Premium, Enterprise customers also get dedicated 24/7 support with 30-minute response times, as well as Atlassian Access automatically included.

 The benefits of our Enterprise plans include all the benefits of Premium, plus:

 - Responses to critical support requests in 30 minutes or less

 - Atlassian Access included